Ten years ago, I was drowning in overfunction, though it looked an awful lot like success.

 WOMEN’S LIFE COACH & RETREAT HOST

 And so in 2020, with a belief that change is possible for women in all stages, but especially in the middle third of life, I pursued a coaching certification from Erickson International.
-In 2024, I received a certificate of completion in Narrative Focused Trauma Care from The Allender Center at The Seattle School where I learned to hold others’ stories with dignity and care.
+And in 2024 after a year of intense personal therapy, I received a certificate in Narrative Focused Trauma Care from The Allender Center at The Seattle School.
+I’m in my second certificate year now, and offer individual and group storywork to women in tandem with, or independently of, coaching.

 It’s all changing.